Prostatectomy: Benign

 Indications for removal of the prostate in a benign setting include acute urinary retention, recurrent urinary tract infections, uncontrollable hematuria, bladder stones secondary to bladder outlet obstruction, significant symptoms from bladder outlet obstruction that are refractory to medical or minimally invasive therapy, and chronic kidney disease secondary to chronic bladder outlet obstruction.

 Malignant

 A radical prostatectomy is performed due to malignant cancer.
 For prostate cancer, the best treatment often depends on the risk level presented by the disease.
-For most prostate cancers classified as 'very low risk' and 'low risk,' radical prostatectomy is one of several treatment options; others include radiation, watchful waiting, and active surveillance.
+For most prostate cancers classified as "very low risk" and "low risk," radical prostatectomy is one of several treatment options; others include radiation, watchful waiting, and active surveillance.
 For intermediate and high risk prostate cancers, radical prostatectomy is often recommended in addition to other treatment options.
 Radical prostatectomy is not recommended in the setting of known metastases when the cancer has spread through the prostate, to the lymph nodes or other parts of the body.
-Prior to decision making about the best treatment option for higher risk cancers, imaging studies using CT, MRI or bone scans are done to make sure the cancer has not spread outside of the prostate.
+Prior to deciding the best treatment option for higher risk cancers, imaging studies such as CT, MRI or bone scans are done to see whether the cancer has spread outside of the prostate.